withaspirit/Sample-CRUD-Backend/README.md

 ## Design

 This program emulates an online store manager.
 The method to run this program is found in the file `DatabaseBackend`.
 It begins a loop that prompts the user for input in the form of a [Command](#application-commands) and displays an appropriate output.
-This loop continues until the user enters the `Command` `QUIT`.
+This loop continues until the user enters `QUIT`.

 The tables for this project are `items` and `deleted_items`.
 Both contain Items which each have an id, name, price, and stock.
 DeletedItem, a subclass of Item, may contain an optional comment.